-- The radial nerve which arises from the posterior cord of the brachial plexus, characteristically gives off its branches some distance proximal to the part to be innervated. - In the axilla it gives off three branches: - the posterior cutaneous nerve of the arm, which supplies the skin on the back of the arm down to the elbow - the nerve to the long head of the triceps - and the nerve to the medial head of the triceps (which are responsible for arm extension)
+The radial nerve which arises from the posterior cord of the brachial plexus, characteristically gives off its branches some distance proximal to the part to be innervated.

+- In the axilla it gives off three branches: - the posterior cutaneous nerve of the arm, which supplies the skin on the back of the arm down to the elbow - the nerve to the long head of the triceps - and the nerve to the medial head of the triceps.